 - Property records.

-How to Hire Nepali Employees
+How to Hire Employees in Nepal

 Once you complete the interview process and find the people right for your company, you’ll need to draft an employment contract.
 This document will outline the expectations and requirements of the job and keep employment terms clear between you and your employee.
 These contracts include information such as: